-The regional transit time of the contrast agent and the rate of blood flow through a unit of vascular volume are measured.
-After a delay due to the passage of the indicator through the pulmonary circulation, it reaches a peak and sharply decreases with a second peak of lower amplitude due to recirculation [6].
+The regional transit time of the contrast agent and the velocity of blood flow through a unit of vascular volume are measured.
+After a delay due to the passage of the indicator through the pulmonary circulation, it reaches a peak and decreases sharply with a second peak of lower amplitude due to recirculation [36].
 The software of the CT scanners makes it possible to obtain curves of the density of the contrast agent as a function of time.
 The dynamics of tissue density after contrast injection is linearly dependent on the concentration of the contrast material [37].

 A significant breakthrough in the diagnosis of cerebral microcirculation disorders in cerebrovascular pathology was achieved with the introduction of radionuclide methods into medical practice.
-Positron emission tomography (PET) is a technique for obtaining tomographic images and quantitative parameters of regional blood flow, including blood flow velocity, metabolic level of oxygenation and oxygen extraction, as well as cell viability, proliferation and metabolic activity of tissues .
-Images are obtained using biological substances labeled with radioisotopes that release positrons [4].
-However, the routine use of PET is limited by the small number of tomographs, the cost and complexity of the procedure [16].
+Positron emission tomography (PET) is a technique for obtaining tomographic images and quantitative parameters of regional blood flow, including blood flow velocity, metabolic level of oxygenation and oxygen extraction, as well as cell viability, proliferation and metabolic activity of tissues.
+Images are obtained using biological substances labeled with radioisotopes that release positrons [44].
+However, the routine use of PET is limited by the small number of scanners, the cost and complexity of the procedure [36].

-Certain hemodynamic characteristics can be obtained by single-photon emission computed tomography (SPECT), which is a non-invasive technique for assessing the distribution of a radiopharmaceutical reflecting regional hemodynamics [5] covering the entire volume of the brain.
-However, this limits the possibility of obtaining quantitative data [6].
+Certain hemodynamic characteristics can be obtained by single photon emission computed tomography (SPECT), which is a noninvasive technique for assessing the distribution of a radiopharmaceutical that reflects regional hemodynamics [45] covering the entire brain volume.
+However, the possibility of obtaining quantitative data is limited in this case [36].

 Dynamic perfusion magnetic resonance imaging (PMRI) also provides information on CBF, CBV, and MTT.
 The method is based on the change in the relaxation time T1 or T2 during the first passage of a contrast agent (gadolinium-based contrasts are usually used) through the capillary bed.
-PMRI has both advantages over PCT (better spatial resolution, no radiation exposure) and disadvantages (longer scanning time, dependence on motion artifacts, and the fact that PMRI parameters are semiquantitative [16]).
+PMRI has both advantages over PCT (better spatial resolution, no radiation exposure) and disadvantages (longer scanning time, dependence on motion artifacts, and the fact that PMRI parameters are semiquantitative [46]).